shubhachandra/gcp-py/README.md

+Here’s a polished version of your feedback with improved grammar, sentence structure, and clarity, while keeping your original intent and tone:

+⸻

+Feedback

+Preetham:
+Preetham is easy to work with and has in-depth knowledge of the systems and processes.
+He understands the workflows well and knows the right teams to approach, which results in quicker resolutions and faster responses from other teams.
+His involvement ensures that issues get the necessary attention promptly.
+Preetham and I should be the first point of contact for India networking issues before involving Richard.
+We need to build this capability further, as we both have the ability to make informed decisions—ultimately helping reduce Richard’s workload.

+Hemalatha:
+Hemalatha is eager to work and completes Jira tickets on time.
+One area of improvement would be to focus more on understanding the process and thoroughly investigating the issue before escalating to Richard.
+Only the final outcome should be presented to him.
+Temporary or partial solutions should not be escalated.
+Developing this approach will help improve efficiency and reduce dependency on Richard.

+Myself:
+I was able to collaborate effectively with the broader team and reach out to the right members when needed.
+I would like to continue improving my problem-solving abilities and become more independent in finding solutions.
+My goal is to consistently “hit the bullseye” with my efforts.

+⸻

-Here’s a **clearer and more professional** version of your sentence, organized by individual, with improved grammar, structure, and clarity.
+Let me know if you’d like to format this into a professional email or feedback form. a **clearer and more professional** version of your sentence, organized by individual, with improved grammar, structure, and clarity.
 I’ve also preserved all the original technical details:

 ---